Changing policy, Y Combinator cuts its pro rata stake and makes investments case-by-case – TechCrunch

 YC addressed those concerns by saying it would not make an investment decision until a company had already received an initial term sheet from a lead investor.

-The new changes will take effect on May 8, 2020, the investor said.
+The changes will take effect on May 8, 2020, the investor said.

 “In the future, we will no longer invest automatically in every priced seed and Series A/B round.
 Instead, we will exercise pro rata rights on a case-by-case basis, like other investors on your cap table,” the accelerator wrote.
 “We’ve heard your feedback that YC’s pro rata allocation is bigger than what some of you would prefer.
 So for those investments we do make, we will reduce the size of our pro rata and simplify its calculation to be a flat 4% participation right in each priced round.
 To calculate the size of YC’s pro rata investment in your round, simply multiply the amount of capital you are raising by 4%.
 If our ownership right before the round is less than 4%, we will cap our investment in the round at our then-current ownership.
 Our intention is not to have a super pro-rata right.”